 Pizza Toppings

-2. Pro Tip: Slice all the veg pizza toppings paper thin and pat them dry which allows them to cook more quickly and evenly and removes excess moisture.
+Pro Tip: Slice all the veg pizza toppings paper-thin and pat them dry which allows them to cook more quickly and evenly and removes excess moisture.

-If you’re wondering what are the best pizza toppings combinations or what pizza toppings go well together, here are a few of our favorites to get you inspired:
+If you're wondering what the best pizza topping combinations are or what pizza toppings go well together, head over to this Ultimate Pizza Toppings & Doughs post for all of our favorite pizzas (photos included!).

+No, you don't!
+The only real difference you'll notice is that adding sugar creates a nicer golden brown color to your finished pizza instead of it looking pale or "dry".
 To make this a no-sugar pizza dough, simply omit the 2 teaspoons called for in the recipe.
 Head over to this link to see my photos of what baked pizza with sugar added to the dough looks like versus what baked pizza dough without added sugar looks like.
-The only real difference you’ll notice is that adding sugar creates a nicer golden brown color to your finished pizza.

 The best tools for making homemade pizza are simple and straightforward.
 Head over to this link to see the basics so you don't go crazy buying things you don't need.